For every price range there are great places in Rabat to go for drinks, a snack, or a large meal.

 In Hassan, ByBou is a decently priced breakfast, lunch, or snack spot.
 The restaurant has delicious omelets as well as large banana-nutella crepes.
 With indoor and outdoor seating options, as well as wifi, if you are in Hassan, make sure to check it out.

 Recently opened on Avenue Al Abtal in Agdal, Los Burros provides the best Mexican-inspired food I have tried so far in Rabat.
-The small restaurant with vibrant ambience and inviting atmosphere, has many food options.
+The small restaurant with vibrant ambiance and inviting atmosphere, has many food options.
 With MAD 29 chicken burritos as well as a variety of salads, quesadillas, tacos, and bowls, if you have a craving for Mexican food, make sure to try it out.

 In Agdal, Maison Beyrouth presents a variety of Lebanese foods with beautiful decor and Lebanese music.
 The well-priced menu offers delicious MAD 25 shawarma sandwiches; a variety of dips such as hummus, mutabbal, and muhammara; and various meat-based platters.
 However, what makes the restaurant stand apart are its creative desserts.
 A variety of MAD 35 fruits made out of white chocolate with fluffy mousse are a must-try.